tailcallhq/tailcallhq.github.io/docs/intro/operators.md

 - `userAgent`: The User-Agent header value to be used in HTTP requests.
 - `allowedHeaders`: An array of HTTP headers that are allowed to be forwarded to upstream services.
 - `baseURL`: The base URL of the upstream server.
+- `enableHttpCache`: when activated, directs Tailcall to utilize HTTP caching mechanisms.
+These mechanisms, in accordance with the [HTTP Caching RFC](https://tools.ietf.org/html/rfc7234), are designed to improve performance by reducing unnecessary data fetches.
+If left unspecified, this feature defaults to `false`.
 - `batch`: An object that specifies the batch settings, including `maxSize` (the maximum size of the batch), `delay` (the delay in milliseconds between each batch), and `headers` (an array of HTTP headers to be included in the batch).

 ## @http